Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

     `$ cd led_example`

-1. Copy the new hardware platform project XSA to the Linux host machine.
+1. Copy the new hardware platform project XSA to the Linux host machine one directory above the PetaLinux build root.

     >***Note*:** Ensure you are using the updated the XSA file which you generated in the prior step.

+1. Reconfigure the BSP using the following commands.

+    `petalinux-config --get-hw-description=<path till the directory containing the respective xsa file>`

 1. Build the Linux images using the following command.